Glasgow desire takes on Toulon riches in final

 "The winner will be the ones who don't think about what they want but act on what they want."

-Smith uttered those with a calm intensity.
+Smith uttered those words with a calm intensity.
 There was passion in his voice, for sure, but mostly it was deadpan intensity, a steely focus on what his team is playing for on Friday night.

 - Glasgow v Toulon - Challenge Cup final preview